Graphic Design, Concept, Urban Intervention

 BA Thesis

-In my bachelor thesis I took an in-depth look at what defines the parasitic figure and its tactics, and how this can be translated into a (critical and speculative) design practice.
+In my bachelor thesis I took an in-depth look at what defines the parasitic figure and its tactics and how this can be translated into a (critical and speculative) design practice.

-Film, Graphic, Exhibition Concept
+Film, Graphic Design, Exhibition

 2025